 - Reach out to influencers on Facebook and Instagram – Most influencers respond to their messages on Facebook and Instagram.
 You can also check their profile to see if they have any contact information listed.
-If a celebrity has the blue checkmark next to their name, that means that the account is official and authentic.
+If a celebrity has the blue tick next to their name, that means that the account is official and authentic.

-- Educate your influencers – This person will become a spokesperson for your organization.
+- Educate your influencers – This person will become a spokesperson for your organisation.
 Make sure they’re comfortable answering questions about the work that you do, and if possible let them participate in work on the ground.
 Giving them key talking points is crucial.

-- Align your goals – When you’re connecting with an influencer whether directly or through their team, listen carefully to understand what they want to accomplish.
+- Align your goals – When you’re connecting with an influencer whether directly or via their team, listen carefully to understand what they want to accomplish.
 If you can align your objectives you can create a meaningful long-term relationship.

 - Start small and easy – Be realistic with your initial request, then build up towards larger asks once they are more comfortable working with you.
 Don’t initiate the conversation by asking for a large donation.
 Perhaps you can start with an initial share of one of your Facebook posts.

-- Don’t micro-manage – Provide templates and samples, but be sure to give your influencer creative freedom.
+- Don’t micro-manage – Provide templates and samples, but make sure to give your influencer creative freedom.
 They know their audience better than you do and know how to create content that resonates with their community.